ahs4448/Checkers-2/README.md

 prevent inelegible pieces from being able to be selected

-prevent inelegible spots on the board from being picked for a move or skip

-implement unselecting feature

 implement additional skip highlighter on spots eligible for additional skips

-add score keeping and win or lose logic.

 React version coming soon